-Almost everyone loves honey – one of nature’s sweet treats, most people don’t give it a second thought when it comes to how it was produced; they just know it tastes delicious!
+Though almost everyone loves honey—one of nature’s sweet treats—most people don’t give it a second thought when it comes to how it was produced; they just know it tastes delicious!
 But did you know that beekeeping is an ancient practice that dates back thousands of years?
-In fact, the act of collecting honey has evolved dramatically over the course of history.
+In fact, the act of collecting honey has dramatically evolved over the course of history.
 In order to responsibly harvest this invaluable natural resource, there are a series of ethical and environmentally-safe practices that beekeepers must maintain.
-In this article, we’ll explore the elaborate process of apiculture and what it takes to be a beekeeper today – including the fascinating evolution of beekeeping and how it affects our planet.
+In this article, we’ll explore the elaborate process of apiculture, harvesting ethical honey, and what it takes to be a beekeeper today—including the fascinating evolution of beekeeping and how it affects our planet.

 What Is Apiculture: An Introduction

 Beekeeping—or apiculture—is the maintenance of bee colonies, typically in man-made hives, by humans.
 The most commonly utilized bees used for honey production are honeybees (genus Apis), but other honey-producing bees such as Melipona stingless bees are also kept.

 A beekeeper—or apiarist—keeps bees in order to harvest their honey as well as other products that the hives produce (such as bee pollen, flower pollen, beeswax, propolis, and royal jelly) in order to pollinate crops, or to breed bees for sale to other beekeepers.
 An apiary—also known as a bee yard—is the location where the bees are kept.

 Archeologists have discovered depictions of humans collecting honey from wild bees that date back 10,000 years.
 While beekeeping in pottery vessels began approximately 9,000 years ago in North Africa, domestication of bees is portrayed in Egyptian art around 4,500 years ago.
 Other prehistoric evidence of apiculture has been found in Greece, China, and in ancient Maya civilizations.